mysticflute/oatmeal/README.md

 #### oatmeal.refillJar

 Forces a refresh of the known cookies.
 The list of cookies is cached upon first access.
-You will need to call this method if you access a cookie, set a new cookie, and then need to access that new cookie's value later on within the same page load.
+You will need to call this method if you first access a cookie, then set a new cookie, and then need to access that new cookie's value later on within the same page load.
 Oatmeal won't know about that new cookie until you call this method.

 #### oatmeal.source(string)

-Specifies a string for oatmeal to parse for cookies.
+Specifies a string to parse for cookies.
 This is mainly useful on the node side.

-### Cookies in yur nodez
+### ~ Cookies in yur nodez ~

-You can use oatmeal on nodejs as well, albeit in a limited fashion.
+You can use oatmeal in nodejs as well, albeit in a limited fashion.

 #### oatmeal.bake(name, value [, options])